 Q3: How long is the recovery after zygomatic implant surgery?

-More pronounced swelling than conventional implant surgery for the first 48–72 hours.
 Most patients are comfortable for travel and normal activity within 7–10 days.
-Full tissue healing occurs over 3–6 months alongside osseointegration, though patients function normally on the provisional prosthesis during this period.
+Full tissue healing occurs over 3–6 months alongside osseointegration.

 Q4: Is there an age limit for zygomatic implants?

-No. The same considerations apply as for conventional implants — systemic health, medication profile, and bone anatomy are the relevant factors, not age.
-Successful outcomes have been achieved in patients in their 70s and 80s.
+No. Systemic health, medication profile, and bone anatomy are the relevant factors, not age.

 .webp)